Nedervino/Siri-to-Alexa/Bash Script/README.md

 ./alexa.sh "Tell me a joke"

 <h2>Troubleshooting:</h2>
-Look at the various log files for errors.
-Also, I 'tee' out the audio sent and audio response.
+Look at the various log files for errors, and tee out both audio sent and audio received